clmarr/DiaSim/README.cascade.md

 ɣʷ > v / @ __
 ```

 Essentially "@" means "there is something, anythign, segmental between this spot and the nearest word boundary".
-A rule conditioned on it will still operate if a word boundary is immediately at its spe
+A rule conditioned on it will still operate if a word boundary is immediately at its specified location.
+As thus it is not usable for expressing proposed morphological boundary conditioning as '+' is (see above).
+At present there is no way in DiaSim to express conditioning in "anything other than a morpheme boundary (or word boundary)", but should this become necessary, please request it, as it is expected to be quite easy to add.

+### Optionality parenthesis (...)

-* items (phones, boundary symbols...) or sequences thereof between '(' and ')' can optionally occur never or once (this can be used in the input, or the context)
+Items (phones, boundary symbols...) or sequences thereof between '(' and ')' can optionally occur never or once (this can be used in the input, or the context)

 (TODO examples)